MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 # Deploy and manage Azure Stack HCI clusters in VMM

-This article provides information about how to set up a Azure Stack HCI, version 20H2 cluster in System Center - Virtual Machine Manager (VMM) 2019 UR3 and later.
-You can deploy an Azure Stack HCI cluster by provisioning from bare-metal servers.
+This article provides information about how to set up a Azure Stack HCI cluster in System Center - Virtual Machine Manager (VMM) and later.
+You can deploy an Azure Stack HCI cluster by provisioning from bare-metal servers or by adding existing hosts.
+[Learn more](https://aka.ms/AzureStackHCI) about the new Azure Stack HCI.

 ::: moniker range="sc-vmm-2022"

 VMM 2019 UR3 supports Azure Stack HCI version 20H2.
-VMM 2022 support 20H2 and 21H2.
+VMM 2022 support Azure Stack HCI, versions 20H2 and 21H2.

 ::: moniker-end

 >[!IMPORTANT]
->Azure Stack HCI clusters that are managed by Virtual Machine Manager shouldn’t join the preview channel yet.
-System Center 2019 (including Virtual Machine Manager, Operations Manager, and other components) doesn’t support this preview yet.
+>Azure Stack HCI clusters that are managed by Virtual Machine Manager shouldn’t join [the preview channel](/azure-stack/hci/manage/preview-channel) yet.
+System Center (including Virtual Machine Manager, Operations Manager, and other components) does not currently support Azure Stack preview versions.
 See the [System Center blog](https://techcommunity.microsoft.com/t5/system-center-blog/bg-p/SystemCenterBlog) for the latest updates.

-[Learn more](https://aka.ms/AzureStackHCI) about the new Azure Stack HCI OS.

 ## Before you start